margheritatonon/Mathematical-Modeling-Project/README.md

 git push origin branch-name

-git pull to update the changes from the website into vscode
+git pull to update the changes from the website into VSCode

+to change the branch you are in: git checkout branch-name-you-go-to